The latest FFS Cup fixtures and results

-The draws for the fourth round of the FFS Members Cup and the fifth round of the FFS Cup have taken place following the completion of Gameweek 18.
+The draws for the fifth round of the FFS Members Cup and the sixth round of the FFS Cup have taken place following the completion of Gameweek 19.

+As planned, we skipped Gameweek 20 due to the swift turnaround between the two sets of fixtures.

-We’re down to the final 64 Fantasy managers in both tournaments after last weekend’s games.
+We’re down to the final 32 Fantasy managers in both tournaments after the Boxing Day games.

 FFS CUP

-The results from the fourth round of the open-to-all 2019/20 FFS Cup are available by clicking here.
+The results from the fifth round of the open-to-all 2019/20 FFS Cup are available by clicking here.

 The fifth round draw in full can be accessed here.

-Our highest-ranked entrant left in the competition lives to fight another day.
+Our highest-ranked entrant left in either competition is now up to a remarkable 14th in the world.

-frankiem was a comfortable 66-41 victor over PepRoulette, with the former’s captaincy of Danny Ings an inspired move.

-frankiem is now up to 27th in the world, with all of his chips bar the first Wildcard still intact.
+frankiem, who first entered the top 1k four months ago, saw off sandgrounder 66-64 in Gameweek 19 and will meet Emm7980 in the fifth round.

+ActorJeff, who has an overall rank of 630th, also progressed and will next play OlivierGiroudsHair.

 WHAT IS THE GAMEWEEK SCHEDULE?